MicroEJ/docs/DeviceDeveloperGuide/intro.rst

 `figure_title <#overviewFigure1>`__ shows the components involved.

 .. figure:: images/jpf-runtime-components.svg
-   :alt: XPF Runtime Modules: Tools, Libraries and APIs
+   :alt: MicroEJ architecture Runtime Modules: Tools, Libraries and APIs
    :width: 80.0%

-   XPF Runtime Modules: Tools, Libraries and APIs
+   MicroEJ architecture Runtime Modules: Tools, Libraries and APIs

 Three APIs allow the device architecture runtime to link with (and port to) external code, such as any kind of RTOS or legacy C libraries.
 These